OksanaPopovichenko/Box-RDV/README.md

 1. How the state of the Tabbar changes was not clear in Figma, so I implemented different options, but I always display only one by default.

 2. I didn't have time to implement Dropdown and Phone Input components.

+3. Icons are different from your design, because I used only free Fontawesome icons.